mLucas55/codevec/README.md

 ## Optional: Model server

-Run the embedding server to keep models loaded in memory for faster searches:
+Run the model server to keep models loaded in memory for faster searches:

 ```bash
 vec-server  # Starts server on localhost:8000